getcarina/getcarina.com/_concepts/2015-10-18-docker-swarm-carina.md

 restrictions on mounting paths from the host file system, which is discussed in the [Volumes](#volumes) section.

-Also, because your Docker containers live on segments, if a segment is destroyed (or dies), your container will likewise disappear.
+Also, because your Docker containers live on segments, if a segment is dies your container will likewise disappear.
+This underscores the idea of a container being extremely ephemeral and typically not a good choice for permanent data storage.

 Each segment is assigned a public IPv4 address, like a Docker host.
 You can see all of these addresses with `docker info` or by using the command